ahmedibraheeem/FriendsLink/README.md

 # FriendsLink
-a social media website that I created using HTML, CSS, PHP, javascript and mysql
+a social media website that I created using HTML, CSS, PHP, javascript, mysql and Xampp

 those are some images from the project: